-Food systems: land use (particularly for agriculture), processing, packaging, shipping, consumption, account in aggregate for 25% to 33% of global anthropogenic greenhouse gas emissions.
+Food systems: land use (mainly for agriculture), processing, packaging, shipping, and consumption, account for 25% to 33% of global anthropogenic greenhouse gas emissions.
 In addition, food systems are becoming more energy intensive, and increasingly so in emerging economies.

-Agricultural emissions are a wicked problem, therefore any solution requires a systems approach to deal with it.
+Agricultural emissions are a wicked problem.
+Therefore, any solution requires a systems approach to deal with it.
 About 24% of global emissions are attributed to agriculture.
-Within agriculture, 50% of the emissions relate to crops (soil management, tilling, fertilizers, crop rotation, draining, etc.), 25% concern live-stocks (feeding, associated methane emissions), 12% to manure management.
+Within agriculture, 50% of the emissions relate to crops (soil management, tilling, fertilizers, crop rotation, draining, etc.), 25% concern live stocks (feeding, associated methane emissions), and 12% to manure management.

 Policies – Market Reform – Incentives

 Biden’s government has big plans to address climate change, including a prominent role for agriculture in the government’s push to lessen the sector’s carbon footprint.
 Biden’s plans include the possibility of paying pay farmers to curb their carbon footprint by implementing sustainable practices and capturing carbon in their soil and a carbon bank based on a cap and trade system.
 There is an Agricultural Resilience bill pending in the US Congress.

 In the case of the EU, direct payments already exist.
 From 2015 onwards, the Common Agricultural Policy introduced a new policy instrument, the Green Direct Payment.
 This ‘green payment’ is granted for implementing three compulsory practices: crop diversification, ecological focus areas, and permanent grassland.
 Furthermore, the EU rural development policy objectives directly concern the environment and climate change and are:

 - Restoring, preserving, and enhancing ecosystems dependent on agriculture and forestry;